Finding a Top Financial Advisor Firm in Edina, Minnesota

 Cornerstone Wealth Advisors

 Cornerstone Wealth Advisors has been offering financial services to its clients since 2003.
-The firm manages millions in assets and works with more than 270 individual clients, most of whom have a high net worth.
+The firm manages millions in client assets and works with a few hundred individuals, most of whom have a high net worth.
 The firm does not maintain a minimum asset requirement.
 While there’s no minimum account size, the firm does have a minimum annual fee of $5,000 that could be cost prohibitive for some prospective clients.

 As a fee-only firm, all of Cornerstone's compensation comes from client-paid fees and not third-party sales commissions.
-The firm's advisory staff includes a number of certified financial planners (CFPs).
+The firm's advisory staff includes a handful of certified financial planners (CFPs).

 Cornerstone Wealth Advisors Background